 - Paying the fee commits you to reporting the results, irrespective of your performance.
 Players who refuse to report their results will be removed from the rating system.

 - If more than one player wants the same tournament rated, the results can be submitted together in one file (see below).
+If using the online form, only the player submitting them will need to be registered as a tournament reporter.

 - If you have to withdraw from the tournament you may request a refund of your fee.